mcanouil/awesome-quarto/README.md

 - [R-Manuals](https://github.com/rstudio/r-manuals) - R Manuals rewritten with Quarto.
 - [Quarto tip a day](https://github.com/mine-cetinkaya-rundel/quarto-tip-a-day) - Website/blog highlighting a tip for Quarto every day.
 - [Documentation website from Jupyter Notebook](https://github.com/aeturrell/skimpy) - Quarto used to generate a website from a Jupyter notebook containing Python module documentation.
-- [Program Evaluation for Public Service (course)](https://github.com/andrewheiss/evalf22.classes.andrewheiss.com) - Website for graduate-level course on program evaluation and causal inference using R, built with Quarto.
+- [Program Evaluation for Public Service (course)](https://github.com/andrewheiss/evalf22.classes.andrewheiss.com) - Website for a graduate-level course on program evaluation and causal inference using R, built with Quarto.
-- [Bioconductor Community Blog](https://github.com/Bioconductor/biocblog) - A Quarto Blog for Bioconductor community.
+- [Bioconductor Community Blog](https://github.com/Bioconductor/biocblog) - A Quarto Blog for the Bioconductor community.
 - [R for Social Scientists workshop](https://github.com/pittmethods/r4ss) - A Quarto website for a workshop which includes Quarto Reveal JS presentations embedded in it.
 - [AffCom Lab Website](https://github.com/jmgirard/affcomlab) - A research lab Quarto Blog/website using custom listing pages for people and publications.
 - [Quantum Jitter](https://github.com/cgoo4/quantumjitter) - A Quarto website / blog with a custom theme (adapted from flatly / darkly), day / night landing page and a novel 404 page.
-- [Andrew Heiss's website](https://github.com/andrewheiss/ath-quarto) - Andrew Heiss's website with custom EJS format, footer, 404 page, (S)CSS, and many more customisations.
+- [Andrew Heiss's website](https://github.com/andrewheiss/ath-quarto) - Website with custom EJS format, footer, 404 page, (S)CSS, and many more customisations.
-- [Ella Kaye's website](https://github.com/EllaKaye/ellakaye.co.uk) - Ella Kaye's website with Bootstrap Grid card home page layout, CSS animation in navigation bar, and light/dark mode.
+- [Ella Kaye's website](https://github.com/EllaKaye/ellakaye.co.uk) - Website with Bootstrap Grid card home page layout, CSS animation in navigation bar, and light/dark mode.
 - [Quering with PRQL](https://github.com/eitsupi/querying-with-prql) - Docusaurus website using computations via `Jupyter` and `knitr` and multiple languages (PRQL, SQL, R, Python, *etc.*).
 - [Real World Data Science](https://realworlddatascience.net/) - The Royal Statistical Society website, built with Quarto, features a custom design (based on the Lux Bootswatch theme), with a customised navbar and homepage layout.
-- [Silvia Canelón's website](https://silviacanelon.com) - Silvia Canelón's website customized to match the style of the Hugo Apéro blogdown theme.
+- [Silvia Canelón's website](https://silviacanelon.com) - Website customised to match the style of the Hugo Apéro blogdown theme.
 - [NASCENT-PERU website](https://nascent-peru.github.io/) - A multi-lingual (English/Spanish) website for a scientific research project using the [babelquarto](https://github.com/ropensci-review-tools/babelquarto) package.
 - [rainbowR website](https://rainbowr.org) - rainbowR is a community for LGBTQ+ folks who code in R - its website has a rainbow colour theme, custom syntax highlighting for both light and dark modes, and some fun customisations in the navbar.
-- [Marten Walk's website](https://martenw.com/) - Academic website of Marten Walk, using a custom theme inspired by the Financial Times, with modern look and many customisations (*i.e.*, custom fonts, custom graphs, etc.).
+- [Marten Walk's website](https://martenw.com/) - Academic website of Marten Walk, using a custom theme inspired by the Financial Times, with a modern look and many customisations (*i.e.*, custom fonts, custom graphs, etc.).
-- [Skimpy documentation](https://aeturrell.github.io/skimpy/) - Skimpy documentation made using `quartodoc`.
+- [Skimpy documentation](https://aeturrell.github.io/skimpy/) - Documentation made using `quartodoc`.
 - [Juan Torres Munguía's website](https://github.com/jatorresmunguia/juan-torresmunguia.github.io) - A Quarto website with a custom theme adapted from flatly, integrating particles.js for a lightweight, interactive canvas background on the home page (see <https://juan-torresmunguia.netlify.app/>).

 ### Book formats